ds4dm/ecole/docs/using-environments.rst

 :py:meth:`~ecole.environment.EnvironmentComposer.reset`) in a way that preserve determinism, but avoids using the same seeds repeatedly.

-The exact documentation for the method is given below.

-.. automethod:: ecole.environment.EnvironmentComposer.seed
+See the reference section for the exact documentation of :py:meth:`~ecole.environment.EnvironmentComposer.seed`.

 ..
 TODO document this and explain the seeding behaviour